How To Use Kreg K5 Pocket Hole Jig a System Guide

 Kreg jig screw chart

 Your screw length should always be based on your material thickness.
 Here’s the screw length chart to refer to.
-Note: this is to use when joining materials of the same thickness.
+Note: this is to be used when joining materials of the same thickness.

 When joining two pieces with different thicknesses, a general rule of thumb is to use the thinner one.